 Traditional markets in Korea offer a variety of unique scenes every day.
 Marketplaces bustle with life, activity, and the sound of voices of vendors bargaining with customers.
 These traditional markets provide a livelihood for many Koreans.
-Vendors serving customers no matter the weather, the culture of “deom” (adding additional items to the purchase for no extra charge), and affectionate haggling are a few of the unique aspects of Korean marketplace culture to be seen.
+Vendors serving customers no matter the weather, the culture of “deom” (adding additional items to the purchase for no extra charge), and affectionate haggling are a few of the unique aspects of Korean marketplace culture.

 Jeonju is a charming city that brings to mind its local specialties like Jeonju bibimbap and kong-namul-gukbap, as well as its famed tourist destinations like the Jeonju Hanok Village and its yearly film festival.
 It is a time-honored city that has made its name thanks to its rich history and delicious food.
-At the Jeonju Nambu Market the charming scenes and festive mood of Jeonju are best captured.
+The charming and festive mood of Jeonju are best captured at Jeonju Nambu Market.
 Opened in 1905, the market has a long history and over the years, it became popular enough to be selected as one of the five major markets in Korea in 1980.

 The market spans approximately an 18,840m² area and has a wide variety of stores selling household items, food, marine products, and more.
 The marketplace is a daily go-to site for citizens of Jeonju and a unique travel destination for tourists.
 The most vibrant place at Nambu Market is where they sell food like the kong-namul-gukbap (bean sprout rice soup), pi-sundae (Korean sausage), and patjuk (red bean porridge), which is particularly good at the market.